-When addiction happens, it happens to the whole family.
-When we hear the word, "addict," we basically think of a 'junkie.'
-But addiction comes in a myriad of forms.
+When addiction happens, it happens to the whole family, and addiction comes in so so so many forms.
 Whether the addiction is to food, alcohol, heroine, marijuana, chaos (etc.), whether the addiction is loud or quiet, whether the addiction is visible to the public or a closely held secret, each member of the family unconsciously scrambles to find ways to manage and cope with the addiction.
 Not individually, but within the family unit.
 Each person takes on a specific role to try to graft structure, predictability and/or some semblance of normalcy onto one of the most traumatic family events possible - addiction.

 Though it's not always the case, a familiar constellation of characters will emerge: